 Layer 1: Lindy assets — the foundation.
 Things that have lasted longest tend to keep lasting.
 Physical gold held outside the banking system and Bitcoin held in self-custody are the anchors here — less “investments” than insurance against monetary-system failure.

-• Physical gold is non-correlated to stock markets and carries no counterparty risk when held as allocated bullion rather than a paper claim.
+- Physical gold has historically behaved differently from equities across many periods — not reliably uncorrelated, which is a stronger claim than the data supports — and carries no counterparty risk when held as allocated bullion rather than a paper claim.
+It has also had decade-long drawdowns in real terms, so treat it as diversification, not a guaranteed store of value.
 The trade-off is storage: a home safe for modest amounts, a professional vault for larger ones.

-• Self-custodied Bitcoin can’t be frozen by a bank and isn’t diluted by money printing — but it is volatile, it can fall hard, and you alone are responsible for the private keys.
+- Self-custodied Bitcoin can’t be frozen by a bank, and its issuance schedule is fixed in the protocol rather than set by a central bank — the original Bitcoin whitepaper describes a predetermined, diminishing coin issuance rather than a discretionary one.
+But it is volatile, it can fall hard, and you alone are responsible for the private keys.
 “Survives without an institution” is a real property; “can’t lose value” is not, and anyone who conflates the two is selling you something.

 Layer 2: yield preservation through audited DeFi.
 Once the base is secure, decentralized finance lets you earn yield without surrendering custody.
 The honest catch: many protocols are rushed, thinly audited, and fail.
 Your job is to find the few that hold.